THE MOTIONPOEMS POETRY CURRICULUM

 Made for undergrad poetry writing classes—but designed to be adaptable for other levels, courses, and genres.

 Rather than create a series of lessons that you must teach in a certain order, we’ve created a flexible series of lessons, some of which come with video interviews.
-You can teach these in a sequence of concept and craft lessons, or you can drop them into a syllabus that you’ve already designed at the appropriate time.
-It’s also possible, depending on classroom hours, to fill an entire semester with these lessons!
+You can teach these in a sequence of concept and craft lessons, or you can drop them into a syllabus of your own.
 If you’re interested in setting up a Skype session with one of our artists, e-mail us to see if a virtual conversation is possible.

 ANOMALY, PARADOX, & IRONY